mmistakes/minimal-mistakes/_drafts/2023-08-10-functional-error-handling-in-kotlin-part-3.md

 }
 ```

-It should be clear which is the advantage of using the `Raise<E>` context: We can write the `getSalaryGapWithMax` function without the need to call any transformation or handle any possible error.
-We used plain types as if we were only interested in the happy path.
+It should be clear which is the advantage of using the `Raise<E>` context: We can write the `getSalaryGapWithMax` function without the need to call any transformation or handle any possible error. **We used plain types as if we were only interested in the happy path**.
 The `Raise<E>` context will do everything else for us.
 We didn't need the `bind` function to compose the computations.
 Perfection.

 We can try the `getSalaryGapWithMax` function in the `main` function to get the gap between the salary of a Software Engineer at Apple and the maximum salary among all the jobs: